blog image

 Finance

-CPG is a complex and fast-moving business, and for the finance team, just keeping up is not enough.
+CPG is a complex and fast-moving business, and for the finance team, just keeping up isn’t enough.
 It must keep ahead of things, if the organization is going to implement revenue growth management successfully.

-Producing up to date estimates and forecasts and developing analysis of investment and pricing strategy can involve a vast range of data, generated by multiple departments, potentially in different applications and formats.
-For finance to deliver an accurate picture to senior management, and beyond, it needs to have a grip on everything that is going on, both within the company and out in the market.
+Creating up-to-date estimates and forecasts, as well as analyzing investment and pricing strategies, requires handling a vast array of data from multiple departments, often in different applications and formats.
+For finance to provide an accurate picture to senior management and beyond, it must have a comprehensive understanding of all activities within the company and the market.

 Demand teams